dh-wuho/CS-Notes/docs/csc568/14-GFS.md

 ### Why Single Master Design?
 - simple.
 Multi-masters have to cooperate or replicate master.
-- master only ensuadsf chunk locations
+- master only ensure of chunk locations
 - clients typically ask for multiple chunk locations in one request
 - chunk size 64MB or 64bits(ID)
 - fewer requests to master